ApmeM/android-flowlayout/README.md

 		* vertical - line will be in vertical direction, linebreak will create new column

-        * android:gravity - standart android gravity supported
+        * android:gravity - standard android gravity supported

 	* debugDraw - draw debug information